Life Insurance Medical Exam: What You Need to Know

 How Long Does the Exam Take?

 Most exams take 20–30 minutes.
-The process starts with paperwork and health questions, followed by a vitals check and any required lab work.
-If the insurer has requested extra screenings, like an EKG or chest measurement, it could run closer to an hour.
+The process starts with paperwork and health questions, followed by a vitals check and any required lab work such as blood and urine samples.
+If the insurer has requested extra screenings, it could run closer to an hour.
 Still, the appointment is generally quick compared to a doctor’s visit.

 The examiner will check your height, weight, blood pressure, and pulse.
 Collecting saliva, blood and/or urine samples is common, and these are used to screen for conditions such as diabetes, high cholesterol, or kidney disease.
 In some cases, an EKG test may be added to look at heart health.
 The examiner also asks about your prescriptions, medical history, and lifestyle choices.